vcon-dev/wtf-transcript-converter/docs/user_guide.rst

 Basic Concepts
 ~~~~~~~~~~~~~~

-The WTF Transcript Converter standardizes transcription data across multiple providers by converting them to and from the IETF World Transcription Format (WTF).
+vCon WTF standardizes transcription data across multiple providers by converting them to and from the IETF World Transcription Format (WTF).
 This enables:

 * **Interoperability**: Use transcriptions from any supported provider
 * **Consistency**: Standardized format for all transcriptions